santiagxf/trunkbased-mlops/docs/actions.md

 ## aml-endpoint-deploy

 Deploys a model endpoint in Azure Machine Learning Services all along with all the deployments it contains.
 Logs are collected and uploaded.
+If traffic is indicted in the `YAML` definition, it is updated.

 **Inputs**